-Vertical adjustment is achieved by the deep slot in the back of the bracket.
-Ancon MDC Support Systems are designed to accommodate adjustment of ±20mm.
+Vertical adjustment is achieved with vertical serrated slots in the support system.
+Ancon Support Systems are designed to accommodate adjustment of ±20mm.
 The slot depth accommodates the vertical adjustment of Ancon Steelgrip bolts with an outside diameter of 19mm.
 Fixings with a smaller diameter should not be installed to the top or bottom of the slot.